faister/iot-workshop/README.md

 The Azure IoT Gateway SDK lab is available [here](iot-hub-gateway-sdk-physical-device.md).

->Please read the architectural introduction before jumping to the "Enable connectivity to the Sensor Tag device from your Raspberry Pi 3 device" section to configure your TI BLE Sensor Tag.
+> Please read the architectural introduction before jumping to the "Enable connectivity to the Sensor Tag device from your Raspberry Pi 3 device" section to configure your TI BLE Sensor Tag.

+> Your Raspberry Pis comes with a stock standard version of Raspbian, please skip over the instructions to install Raspbian in the lab.

 ## Bonus Challenges